uncbiag/uncbiag-academic-kickstart/content/authors/zhipeng-ding/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni
 ---

-Zhipeng Ding is a graduate student in computer science.
-He works on image segmentation, image registration, and multi-atlas segmentation approaches.
+Zhipeng Ding completed his PhD in CS in 2022.
+He worked on image segmentation, image registration, and multi-atlas segmentation approaches.
+He currently works at Amazon.